1995 Wellington mayoral election: Background

 The former chairman of the now defunct Wellington Harbour Board Nigel Gould was selected as the Citizens' Association candidate, beating out shoe retailer Mark Blumsky and ratepayer advocate Jack Ruben for the nomination.
 Blumsky was not dissuaded and immediately declared his candidacy as an independent.

 The election saw Mark Blumsky win office as Wellington's Mayor.
-The 1995 elections also saw the demise of the long established Citizens' Association electoral ticket.
-Gould finished in a disappointing fourth place for mayor and only four Citizens' endorsed candidates won seats in the council, a record low, prompting the ticket to disband soon after.
+He won a much larger majority than expected, with media anticipating a neck-and-neck result between himself and Tennet.
+The 1995 elections also saw the decline of the long established Citizens' Association electoral ticket.
+Gould finished in a disappointing fourth place for mayor and only four Citizens' ticket candidates won seats in the council, a record low.
+The ticket did not contest another mayoral election and would disband soon after.

 Mayoralty results

 The following table gives the election results:

 Ward results

 Candidates were also elected from wards to the Wellington City Council.